Skip to main contentEnter

 If we want Ipswich to be a place young people choose to stay, we need to start listening to what they have to say.
 This is just the beginning.
 Stay tuned for more.

-It cost us ~£33 to produce this article
+It cost us ~£33 to cover this story

 by